Fair Debt Collection Practices Act

 Protecting Your Rights for Creditor Harassment

-The Federal Debt Collection Practices Act (FDCPA) is a s federal law that was established in order to protect consumers from deceptive and abusive debt collectors.
-Just because you owe a creditor or debt collection company money, this does not give that entity the right to harass you.
-There are various actions that debt collectors are prohibited from carrying out under the FDCPA, such as providing the debtor with misleading information, trying to intimidate the debtor with threats or trying to harass the debtor through excessive phone calls.
+The Federal Debt Collection Practices Act (FDCPA) is a federal law that was established in order to protect consumers from deceptive and abusive debt collectors.
+Just because you owe a creditor or debt collection company money, that entity does not have the right to harass you.
+There are various actions that debt collectors are prohibited from carrying out under the FDCPA, such as providing the debtor with misleading information, trying to intimidate the debtor with threats, or trying to harass the debtor through excessive phone calls.

 Consumer Protections Under the FDCPA

 Here are just a few of the various debt collector actions that are banned under the Federal Debt Collection Practices Act: